If the PDF DRM protection software you are evaluating can be simply broken then you might as well save your money.

 Plug-outs, by comparison, are notoriously difficult to get working, and tend to be highly fragile.
 Even the slightest change in the application being plugged-out can render the entire security system unworkable, to the consternation of all users.
 And there is no incentive for the supplier of the application being plugged out to be helpful.
 Both approaches are also vulnerable to all the attacks against the underlying application since they cannot prevent them.

 Locklizard has provided security by design.
-Using our own secure PDF DRM viewer completely prevents the problems of plug-ins/outs, and their secure implementation of the well respected Foxit software rendering engine from their business partner allows for a complete control over the environment that cannot be achieved by other approaches.
+Using our own secure PDF DRM viewer completely prevents the problems of plug-ins/outs allowing complete control over the environment that cannot be achieved by other approaches.

 |Zero footprint solutions|